 Resources for faculty teaching online

-Information about getting an online course approved, copyright issues, Mediasite Live, and Blackboard Collaborate
+Information about getting an online course approved, copyright issues, and Mediasite Live.

 Clarion Learning Technology Center